-The rates differ per ITSM vendors you pick.
+The rates differ per ITSM vendor you pick.
 For example, FreshService charges an agent $19, $49, $79, or $99 depending on whether you choose Blossom, Garden, Estate, or Forest accounts.

 Thirdly, on-premise IT services demand that you pay an upfront capital expenditure to use the services.
 The cloud-based ITSM, like a rented property, enables you to begin using IT services without investing in complex hardware or software.

-Using cloud-based ITSM tools comes with predictable costs, unlike on-premises, which mostly comes with unforeseen expenses.
+Using cloud-based ITSM tools comes with predictable costs, unlike on-premises, which mostly come with unforeseen expenses.
 For instance, on-premise hosting demands that you pay for maintenance.